Wickapps/Old-Faithful/README.md

 * The app will include some basic GUI elements.

 # Note:
-This project is an Eclipse Java project to build and export the **OldFaithful.jar** class, a classifier that can run on the Raspberry Pi device.
+This project is an Eclipse Java project to build and export the **OldFaithful.jar** class, a classifier that can run on the Raspberry Pi device, or any Java client.

 # File Description
 | File                             | Description                                                  |